 - Informational Signage e.g. weatherproof placards explaining the purpose of a rain garden or filter strip; a sign describing various run-off/erosion mitigation practices and how they support water quality in an adjacent waterway.

 For more information on eligible conservation practices, such as those listed above, click here.
 The list above is a sample and applicants should feel free to propose additional conservation activities that will benefit soil or water resources, while supporting production.

 Interested parties will submit a brief application describing their conservation needs related to soil, habitat and water quality enhancement as well as the conservation improvements they intend to install.
 Proposals will include an estimated budget of not more than $3000.
-Conservation Partnership staff will provide assistance with site assessment, practice design, installation and monitoring as needed.
-Please specify any technical assistance needs within your application and we will do our best to provide that support or match you with a qualified technical service provider.

 To download an application packet including additional submission details, click here.

 Eligibility: Eligible applicants include urban farms, gardens and organizations with urban farming programs.
 Project sites must be located within Alameda County Flood Control District Zones 2, 2A, 3A, 4, 5, 6, 9, 12 & 13, including Oakland, San Leandro, Castro Valley, San Lorenzo, Hayward, Fremont, and Newark.
 Projects located in Zone 7 are not eligible to apply.
 For more detail click here.

 Re-submission of prior unsuccessful applications will be given extra consideration provided that reviewer feedback is reflected in the revised application.

 Note: Because water quality protection is an important focus of the funding agency, priority will be given to farm sites that are near creeks, drainage channels or storm drains.